 Then turn your attention to hobby materials.
 Once you go through your stash, you may be surprised at everything you have.
 Save what still interests you, but box it up.
 Then toss or donate items that you won’t realistically use.

 Organize Cords and Wires

 Don’t overlook electronic clutter.
 Between smartphones and smart devices, there are more cords than ever around the house.
 As a general rule, cords and wires should be tucked out of sight.
 If something isn’t plugged in (or doesn’t need to be plugged in), wind the cord around the device and store it.

 You may not be able to put away routers, modems, computers, or printers.
 For the cords you can’t store, strive to organize everything neatly so home buyers won’t notice cords.
 Cable hiding stations keep cords out of sight, while decorative baskets provide a handy way to camouflage cords that sit in a tangle on the floor.

 As you declutter each area, store items for your pending move, donate them, or toss them.
 Resist the urge to put things in the garage out of nostalgia to decide later what you’re going to do with them, as this just creates clutter somewhere else.
 Then give everything a good cleaning to minimize the work you will need to do later on.

 While you are moving from room to room decluttering, just remind yourself that the goal is to help potential buyers picture themselves living in your house.
 Decluttering also has the added benefit of eliminating the apprehension that clutter is hiding big problems in the home.

 If decluttering sounds like a nightmare, then consider selling your house as is to HomeGo.
 We don’t ask you to do or fix anything.
-Just schedule a walk-through of your property, get a cash offer on the spot, and close knowing you are working with a licensed professional who put you first.
+Just schedule a walk-through of your property, and get a cash offer on the spot.